 Student Technology Fee Resources: Thanks to the Student Technology Fee, new computers and computer labs, staffed with student workers to provide assistance with technology, are available for students in numerous locations across campus.
 The fee also has enabled Southeastern to employ 110 Student/Graduate Technology Assistants during the Fall semester and again in the Spring semester, with 75 Student/Graduate Technology Assistants employed during the Summer semester.
-Another added plus of the Student Technology Fee are laptops, projectors and digital cameras, available for students to checkout.
+Another added plus of the Student Technology Fee are digital cameras, laptops, projection equipment, zip drives, and Digital media packs which include mini DVD camcorders, available for students to checkout.